Python

 - String Formatting in Python

-Lists and List Methods (list
+Lists and List Methods (list) in Python

 When you start learning Python, one of the most essential and versatile data structures you’ll encounter is the list.
 Lists are used to store multiple values in a single variable.
 Whether you’re keeping track of student names, storing numbers, or managing items in a to-do app, Python lists offer a flexible and powerful solution.